What is Overcomers?

 1. We admitted we could not forgive our own sins, heal our own hurts, or overcome our struggles alone.
 Remember that at that time you were separate from Christ...without hope and without God in the world.
 Ephesians 2:12

-2. We came to believe that a power greater than ourselves could restore us to sanity.
+2. We came to believe that the power of Jesus Christ could restore us, and bring us forgiveness, healing, and hope.
 For it is God who works in you to will and to act according to his good purpose.
 Philippians 2:13

 3. We made a decision to turn our lives and our wills over to the care of God.
 We were therefore buried with him through baptism into death in order that, just as Christ was raised from the dead through the glory of the Father, we too may live a new life.
 Romans 6:4